aws-samples/amazon-aurora-labs-for-mysql/docs/global/wfwd/index.md

     One example is a order processing workflow.
 Given an eCommerce use case, when a customer submits an order, the application responds with an *Order Confirmation* screen.
 It is typically sufficient that the application receives confirmation that the writes were successful to the database without needing a strongly consistent subsequent read of the data set.

     Another example is a user profile update workflow.
-Given a use profile service, when a customer updates their profile, confirmation that the changes were saved is also typically sufficient.
+Given a user profile service, when a customer updates their profile, confirmation that the changes were saved is also typically sufficient.
 Lets say the end user updates their password, the password is not displayed back.
 Additionally, it will take the user a few seconds to navigate the interface to use the newly set password, this allows the database time to reach consistency of that change.

 === "Session Consistency"
     Use `SESSION` read consistency mode when immediate subsequent read accuracy is needed, and cannot be achieved by other means, such as caching the changed data application side.